MastaLomaster/bkb/README.md

 The "Eye Tribe Server" program must be running.
 Also you need to calibrate the device with the "Eye Tribe UI" before running  the bkb32c.exe

+###Using the program with Gazepoint GP3 tracker

+The "Gazepoint Control" program must be running.

 ###Keyboard click sounds
 There is a click sound when you press the keyboard buttons.
 If you don't like the sound, place a WAV-file with the desired sound into the working directory of the program and name it "click.wav".